scqubits/scqubits-doc/docs/source/guide/qubits/transmon.rst

    H=4E_\text{C}(\hat{n}-n_g)^2-\frac{1}{2}E_\text{J}\sum_n(|n\rangle\langle n+1|+\text{h.c.}),

-expressed in discrete charge basis. :math:`E_C` is the charging energy, :math:`E_J` the Josephson energy, and :math:`n_g` the offset charge.
-Within the ``Transmon`` class, charge-basis representation is employed with a charge-number cutoff specified by ``ncut``.
+expressed in discrete charge basis.
+Here, :math:`E_C` is the charging energy, :math:`E_J` the Josephson energy, and
+:math:`n_g` the offset charge.
+Within the :class:`~scqubits.Transmon` class, charge-basis representation is employed with a charge-number cutoff specified by ``ncut``.
 This cutoff must be chosen sufficiently large for convergence.

 An instance of the transmon qubit is initialized as follows::